AmElmo/sign_language_detector/Readme.md

 ## 5. 📽 Evaluation and test in real time

+Both LSTM and CNN+LSTM models provided good categorical accuracy (95%+) but when tested in real time, the LSTM performed better and seem to

 We logged metrics from our model and displayed them in Tensorboard.
 Scripts are available in the notebook in order to test your model in real-time using your webcam before diving into the production side.